ropensci-review-tools/ropensci-review-tools/docs/debugging/debugging.md

-# roreviewapi
+# Debugging

-This package contains the external service which the `ropensci-review-bot` calls to run package checks.
+The [`roreviewapi` package](/roreviewapi/roreviewapi) includes code for the external service which the `ropensci-review-bot` calls to run package checks.
 The service itself is a [Plumber](https://rplumber.io) API hosted on an external Digital Ocean server which primarily calls [the `pkgcheck()` function of the `pkgcheck` package](/pkgcheck/pkgcheck).
 The `roreviewapi` package implements post-processing routines to format the checks and deliver the results into GitHub issues.
 The endpoint functions are all defined in [`R/plumber.R`](https://github.com/ropensci-review-tools/roreviewapi/blob/main/R/plumber.R), which is mirrored in `inst/plumber.R`.

-## Debugging

 The endpoint includes two main debugging endpoints:

 - `/log` to extract the log of submitted queries; and
 - `/stdlogs` to extract `stdout` and `stderr` logs from a particular query.

-### The `/log` endpoint
+## The `/log` endpoint

 The `/log` endpoint can be used to examine or debug calls directly issued by `ropensci-review-bot`.
 This endpoint is a `GET` method with a single parameter,